daftlabs/creed/README.md

   - product defines priority
   - nobody bitches. we're a team.
   - time doesn't matter. results matter
+    - the number of hours worked is not a representation of productivity
+  - sleep is important (majestic if you will)

 - Basically anything here: http://pivotallabs.com/category/tech-talks
   - but specifically this: http://pivotallabs.com/103-agile-the-pivotal-way/